EU And Britain Seal Post-Brexit Trade Deal - UrduPoint

 EU And Britain Seal Post-Brexit Trade Deal

-The European Union and Britain on Thursday struck a post-Brexit trade deal to cushion the economic blow of the UK's imminent departure from the single market after 10 months of tortuous negotiations
+Britain and the European Union struck a post-Brexit trade deal Thursday that they hope will cushion the economic blow of the UK's imminent departure from the bloc after months of tortuous negotiations

-"We have finally found an agreement," said the president of the European Commission Ursula von der Leyen.
+"We have finally found an agreement," the president of the European Commission Ursula von der Leyen said.

 "It was a long and winding road, but we have a good deal at the end of it," she said.
 "The single market will be fair and remain so."
 Britain formally left the EU in January after a deeply divisive referendum in 2016, the first country to split from the political and economic project that was born as the continent rebuilt in the aftermath of World War II.

-London remains bound by the EU's rules during a transition period that runs until midnight on December 31, when the UK will leave the the bloc's single market and customs union.
+But London remains tied to the EU's rules during a transition period that runs until midnight on December 31, when the UK will leave the bloc's single market and customs union.

-The final 2,000-page agreement was held up by last-minutre wrangling over fishing as both sides haggled over the access EU fisherman will get to Britain's waters after the end of the year.
+The final 2,000-page agreement was held up by last-minute wrangling over fishing as both sides haggled over the access EU fishermen will get to Britain's waters after the end of the year.

+Von der Leyen thanked the British negotiators and said that although the UK would become a "third country" it would be a trusted partner.

+"This agreement is in the United Kingdom's interest, it will set solid foundations for a new start with a long term friend," she said.

+"While we will miss the UK from the European Union, the fact that a deal is now in place means we can focus on how we manage good relationship in the years ahead," he said on Twitter.

+German Chancellor Angela Merkel said she was "confident" that the deal was a "good outcome" as it now goes over to EU member states to agree.

-Following the announcement of the political accord, von der Leyen's Commission will send the text to the EU member states.
+- EU states to ratify - Following the announcement of the political accord, von der Leyen's Commission will send the text to the European capitals.

 They are expected to take two or three days to analyse the agreement and decide whether to approve its provisional implementation.